Miftahul7/Cross-Language-Summarization/README.md

 ### Scripts
 - `clean.py` – Preprocesses each (language, domain) JSON file (e.g., `bn_writers.json`).
 - `mD_split.py` – Splits data for Multidomain experiments (80:10:10).
-For a particular language, it takes each domain as input and splits it in an 80:10:10 ratio and saves it in the perDomainperLang folder.
+For a particular language, it takes each domain as input and splits it in an 80:10:10 ratio and saves it in the `perDomainperLang folder`.
 Then, it merges and shuffles all the domain’s training sets to create a training set (e.g., bn_train.json).
 A similar approach is used to get validation sets and test sets.
 This makes sure every domain is present in all the splits.
 - `mL_split.py` – Splits data for Multilingual experiments.
-From the perDomainperLang folder, it merges the train sets of all languages for each domain to create a single train set (e.g., writers_train.json).
+From the `perDomainperLang folder`, it merges the train sets of all languages for each domain to create a single train set (e.g., writers_train.json).
 A similar approach is used to get validation sets and test sets.
-- `mLmD_split.py` – Aplits data for ML-MD experiments.
+- `mLmD_split.py` – Splits data for ML-MD experiments.
 It utilizes splits from the Multilingual task, merging the training sets of all domains to create a comprehensive training set comprising 12 domain-language pairs.
 A similar approach is used to get validation sets and test sets.

 ---

 ## Extractive Stage
+Input: For the Initial-20 dataset, raw data files are used.
+For the Curated-20 dataset, pre-processed data files are used as input for this stage.

+Next Step: The output of the extractive stage is further divided into train, test, and validation sets using the split scripts available in `Data/.`

 ### Folder: `extractive/`
 - `extractive.{py, sh}` – Extracts top-k salient sentences from cleaned language-domain data.